 6| Create Your Trip Itinerary

-Once you have and idea of what locations to group together, I like to write an outline in my Notes application on my phone, where it is handy since more that likely you will be on the go.
+Once you have an idea of what locations to group together, I like to write an outline in my Notes application on my phone, which it is handy since more than likely you will be on the go.
 Here I usually write down the day of the week and underneath all the locations to see for each day.

 7| Find Out Directions And Distance

-Google Maps is great for step-by-step driving directions and distance if you plan on driving during your trip.
-Just select one of you locations in your categories and click on the merging arrow in the pop-up menu which will instantly create a new layer on the left side of the screen to complete.
+Google Maps is great for step-by-step driving directions and distances if you plan on driving during your trip.
+Just select one of your locations in your categories and click on the merging arrow in the pop-up menu which will instantly create a new layer on the left side of the screen to complete.

 Add your starting location in the empty box next to “A” and for driving directions click on the 3 vertical dots in the right corner of the box and select “Step By Step Directions.”

 A pop-up box will appear and you will know the route to get to your location and the time it will take to reach your destination.
 Since you know how to access directions you can now easily plan a road trip with Google Maps or even sneak in a quick day trip.

 8| Share Your Google Maps Trip Planner With Your BFF And Family

 Got company joining you on your trip?
 What is great about Google Maps is you can share it with others.
 Your friends and family can add to the trip planning process too!